ShubhamSinghCMR/Python/Project 7 - E-Commerce Platform/README.md

 ## About

-This is an E-Commerce Website developed using Django and Python.
+This is an E-Commerce Website developed using Django and MySQL.

 ## Project Setup